 Was $1,199.00 Now $999.99 at Amazon

 Save 17% on the Schwinn Fitness Indoor Cycling bike.
 It comes with a 1-year JRNY membership and also pairs with apps like Peloton.
 Clip in to dual SPD-compatible pedals and track your workout metrics using Bluetooth connectivity and 100 micro-adjustable resistance settings.

 DMASUN Exercise Bike|

-The hugely popular DMASUN Exercise Bike is $120 cheaper during the Prime Early Access sale.
+The hugely popular DMASUN Exercise Bike is 35% cheaper with this early Prime Day deal.
 This model tracks metrics and uses pulse sensors to capture heart rate activity.
 The bike also features a tablet and water bottle holder and 100 resistance settings.

-This year's Prime Early Access sale is taking place on Tuesday, October 11, and Wednesday, October 12, so keep an eye out for new deals as we update our guides throughout.
-You can also find further savings thanks to our roundup of the best ongoing deals — Prime Early Access Sale 2022: Enjoy huge savings on Fitness and Health — to save some serious coin on the health and fitness equipment you love the most.
+This year's Amazon Prime Day is taking place on July 11-12, so keep an eye out for new deals as we update our guides throughout.
+You can also find further savings thanks to our roundup of the best ongoing deals — Amazon Prime Day 2023: Enjoy huge savings on Fitness and Health — to save some serious coin on the health and fitness equipment you love the most.

-The Prime Early Access Sale is taking place on October 11 and October 12, and gives Amazon Prime members early access to incoming deals.
+Amazon Prime Day is almost here - from July 11-12 Amazon gives Amazon Prime members access to great deals.
 There will also be plenty of savings to be had for non-Prime members, with discounts on fitness kit, tech and more.

 Harry Bullmore is a fitness writer covering everything from reviews to features for LiveScience, T3, TechRadar, Fit&Well and more.
 So, whether you’re looking for a new fitness tracker or wondering how to shave seconds off your 5K PB, chances are he’s written something to help you improve your training.